SuzzyL125/Python/Biopython_note/Notes.md

 🧬 Edit Distance and Hamming Distance Explained
-🔹 What is Edit Distance?
+🔹 Edit Distance

-Edit distance (also called Levenshtein distance) measures how different two strings are, based on the minimum number of single-character operations required to change one string into another.
+**Edit distance** (also called Levenshtein distance) measures how different two strings are, based on the minimum number of single-character operations required to change one string into another.
 These operations are:

 Insertion — Add a character